boxinz17/Data-Market-via-Adaptive-Sampling/README.md

 This repo aims to provide the code and instructions to reproduce the experimental results in the following paper

 > *Boxin Zhao, Boxiang Lyu, Raul Castro Fernandez.
 Mladen Kolar.
 Addressing Budget Allocation and Revenue Allocation in Data Market Environment Using an Adaptive Sampling Algorithm.
-International Conference on Machine Learning, 2023.*
+International Conference on Machine Learning (ICML), 2023.*

 Please refer the paper for more details.